Join live or receive a link to the recording and earn a CE certificate

 Hosted by Barbara A. Pape, Policy and Communications Director, Learner Variability Project, Digital Promise

-There was a live signer for this presentation.
+There was a live interpreter for this presentation.

 Sponsored by Digital Promise